svapreddy/clearx/README.md

 ##### `store.empty(path)`

-Clears the value at the provided path.
+`empty` clears the value at the provided path.
 It is type aware.
-That means, if you call empty on an array it will make it empty array.
+That means, if you call empty on an array, it will make it an empty array.

 ```javascript